Traditional Logic I Complete Set

-A logic course for all ages, but designed for use as young as 7th grade, Traditional Logic is an in-depth study of the classical syllogism.
-Along with a basic understanding of the Christian theory of knowledge, the text presents the four kinds of logical statements, the four ways propositions can be opposite, the three ways in which they can be equivalent, and the seven rules for the validity of syllogisms.
+A logic course for all ages but designed for use as young as 7th grade, Traditional Logic is an in-depth study of the classical syllogism.
+Along with a basic understanding of the Christian theory of knowledge, the text presents the four kinds of logical statements, the four ways propositions can be opposed, the three ways which they can be equivalent, and the seven rules for the validity of syllogisms.
+Each chapter explains challenging concepts in clear, concise language.

 - An in-depth study of the syllogism, taught in the traditional three-part method